 About the Author

 Dorothy Kelley Patterson serves as professor of theology in women’s studies at Southwestern Baptist Theological Seminary.
-The wife of President Paige Patterson, the mother of Armour and Carmen, and the doting grandmother of Abigail and Rebekah, Patterson finds her duties as the First Lady of Southwestern to be challenging and fulfilling.
 She received a Bachelor of Arts degree from Hardin-Simmons University, a Master of Theology (Th.M.) from New Orleans Baptist Theological Seminary, a Doctor of Ministry (D.Min.) from Luther Rice Seminary, and a Doctor of Theology (D.Theol.) from the University of South Africa.

-She and her husband have traveled in ministry to more than 125 countries.
+She and her husband, former Southwestern president Paige Patterson, have traveled in ministry to more than 125 countries.
 Despite the successful completion of her degrees, Dr. Patterson’s theological education was not her idea: “My husband is responsible for my studies in theology.
 I did not have the inclination to do it.
 My health challenges and responsibilities in our home as wife and mother just pulled me away from an interest in the pursuit of graduate and post-graduate studies.
 I owe my graduate education to my husband’s encouragement and determination to put me through these programs in order that I could be a better helper to him, especially in the area of woman-to-woman teaching.”